Aansteydev/mp2-quiz/README.md

 - As a user I would like the functionality of the site to be easy to navigate I.E how to access the answers, where to check my score etc.
 - This will be implemented by using clearly labelled buttons for the answers that will change colour upon the user hovering or clicking on them to provide feedback to the user, the site also tracks the users score I.E correct and incorrect answers and this is large enough and labelled so that this information is apparent to the user.

-- As a user I would like to easily be able to access
-- This will be....

-- As a user I would like to be able to ...
-- This will be ....

 # Testing
 Due to this project being quite small in scope I have neglected automated testing and have focused on creating functionality through my code, so whilst there is a lack of automated testing I have been working through my code as the project has expanded and my findings are as follows.